prplecake/mastodon-bookmark-sync/Configuration-Examples.md

 ...
 ```

-* ApiVersion should be one of: "v1" or "v2".
+* ApiVersion should be one of: "v1" or "v2". v2 is used if this key is not specified.

 ## linkding
 ```json